TykTechnologies/demo-slo-prometheus-grafana/README.md

-# SLIs and SLOs with Prometheus and Grafana for your APIs
+# SLIs and SLOs with Prometheus and Grafana for your APIs managed by Tyk

 ## About